nic-dgl104-winter-2024/rrj-BasranS/README.md

   Label : Documentation, Contributor needed, Question

    * Issue description - The issue was opened by user "toamitc" on Mar 1, 2021, expressing a need for a guide that provides a comparison of syntax supported between different types of charts.
-Specifically, they mentioned that while sequence diagrams support "-->>", flow charts do not.
+Specifically, they mentioned that while sequence diagrams support "-->>" flowcharts do not.

    * Contribution - Research syntax differences between chart types, compile a comparison guide, contribute to documentation updates, engage with community for feedback, and potentially suggest solutions for integration into existing documentation.

    * Conversations - Contributor "jgreywolf" acknowledged the idea and mentioned that it could be a valuable addition to the documentation.
 They suggested that the user could contribute to this effort if interested.

 ----

 * Project 2 : Swag-for-dev